anima-wg/brski-cloud/anima-brski-cloud.md

 The Pledge MUST process any error messages as defined in {{BRSKI}}, and in case of error MUST restart the process from its provisioned Cloud Registrar.
 The exception is that a 401 Unauthorized code SHOULD cause the Pledge to retry a number of times over a period of a few hours.

-In order to avoid permanent bootstrap cycles, the Pledge MUST NOT revisit a prior location.
+In order to avoid permanent bootstrap cycles, the Pledge MUST NOT revisit a prior location on the same attempt.
+If a loop is detected, then the Pledge MUST abort the current attempt, returning to the initial state where it looks for local Registrars (as per {{BRSKI}}), starting again with the initial Cloud Registrar if none are found.

 {{multiplehttpredirects}} further outlines risks associated with redirects.
 However, in some scenarios, Pledges MAY visit the current location multiple times, for example when handling a 401 Unauthorized response, or when handling a 503 Service Unavailable that includes a Retry-After HTTP header.
 If it happens that a location is repeated, then the Pledge MUST fail the bootstrapping attempt and go back to the beginning, which includes listening to other sources of bootstrapping information as specified in {{BRSKI}} section 4.1 and 5.0.